NateNotermann/NateNotermann/README.md

  ### Trivia
 I love all things tech.
 Whether it be playing around with AI image generators like [Midjourney](https://www.midjourney.com/home/) or
   [DALL-E-2](https://openai.com/dall-e-2/), or creating [deepfakes](https://vimeo.com/742504379) of old movies like [Singin' in the Rain](https://www.rottentomatoes.com/m/singin_in_the_rain).
 Or catching up on gaming news & podcasts like [GameScoop!](https://www.youtube.com/watch?v=E-HuWmdVVng&list=PL99PCYdTX-vc_2yb9cnTYyqgiO5ujqp2R&ab_channel=IGNGames).
 I'm a casual PC gamer that enjoys building their own custom PC's.
+I also remotely  assist with video production for a weekly comedy podcast called [2 Non-Doctors](https://www.instagram.com/2nondrs/?hl=en).
   <br>
   As far as non-tech related stats go, I love running around the lakes in my free time.
 I also enjoy catching up on stand up comedy specials.
 Mild movie buff.
 Cat Dad of 1.